-Lime Treatment - Lime treatment shall be performed only on the dark brown clay subgrade.
-The subgrade shall be treated with hydrated lime in accordance with TxDOT Item 260.
-We anticipate that approximately eight (8) percent hydrated lime will be required (approximately 43 pounds per square yard).
+Lime Treatment - The subgrade shall be treated with hydrated lime in accordance with TxDOT Item 260.
+We anticipate that approximately six (6) percent hydrated lime will be required (approximately 35 pounds per square yard).
 The optimum hydrated lime content should result in a soil-lime mixture with a pH of at least 12.4 when tested in accordance with ASTM C 977, Appendix XI.

 The hydrated lime should initially be blended with a mixing device such as a pulvermixer.
-After sufficient moisture conditioning, the treated soil mixture shall be compacted to at least 95 percent of the maximum dry density as determined in accordance with the Standard effort (ASTM D 698) at moisture contents from optimum to +4 percentage points of the optimum moisture content.
-If the in-place gradation requirements can be achieved dring initial mixing, the remixing after the curing period can be eliminated.
+After sufficient moisture conditioning, the treated soil mixture shall be compacted to at least 95 percent of the maximum dry density as determined in accordance with the Standard effort (ASTM D 698)

+at moisture contents from optimum to +4 percentage points of the optimum moisture content.
+If the in-place gradation requirements can be achieved during initial mixing, the remixing after the curing period can be eliminated.

-Details regarding subgrade preparation are presented in the Pavement Earthwork section below.
+Details regarding subgrade preparation are presented in Pavement Earthwork Section below.

-5.3.5 Pavement Earthwork
+5.2.5 Pavement Earthwork

-The intended performance of roadway pavement is contingent upon following the earthwork recommendations and guidelines outlined in this section.
+The intended performance of street is contingent upon following the earthwork recommendations and guidelines outlined in this section.
 Earthwork activities on the Project should be observed and evaluated by TTL personnel.
-The evaluation of earthwork should include observation and testing of all fill and backfill soils placed at the Site, and subgrade preparation beneath the streets.
+The evaluation of earthwork should include observation and testing of all fill and backfill soils placed at the Site, subgrade preparation beneath the streets.

 The clay soils across the site have a high potential to undergo expansion and contraction with fluctuations in their moisture content.
 Expansion and contraction of the clay subgrade can lead to cracking and undulating/corrugation in the pavement and curbs.
-Remedial methods to address this issue include lime or cement treatment, and installation of a vertical moisture barrier; other subgrade preparation methods are also available.
+Remedial methods to address this issue include: removing the expansive soils and replacing them with a non-expansive cohesive soil; chemical injection of the expansive soils; a combination of moisture conditioning, lime or cement treatment and installation of a vertical moisture barrier; other subgrade preparation methods are also available.